 Universal Studios Japan was the first Universal theme park built in Asia, and it remains one of the best.
 In fact, its popularity in Japan is second only to the Tokyo Disney Resort.

-You can enjoy many rides, from child-friendly to thrilling roller coasters.
-Your children can have their picture taken with their favorite characters, and all can enjoy theatrical spectacles.
+You can enjoy many rides, from child-friendly attractions to thrilling roller coasters based on hit movie franchises.
+Your children can have their picture taken with all their favorite characters, and there are a number of theatrical spectacles to enjoy.

 How to get to Universal Studios Japan in Osaka

 Universal Studios Japan is located 7 kilometers from Osaka.
-You can easily reach Universal Studios using your Japan Rail Pass.
+You can easily reach Universal Studios by train using your Japan Rail Pass.

 Ticket types and prices